cyphirx/tcapp/README.md

-generic_flask
+TC Tracking tool
 =============

-This app is the basic setup for applications I have worked on.
-Should give a decent set of tools to get moving
+This tool is used for management of the TC group.